Login with your member password below to see your content

 It’s all here.
 Iseo is a wonderland, a world around a lake.

 Brescia and Bergamo are your closest towns.
 Both have airports.
-The Lake is well connected to roads, can be reached by bus, and there’s a useful railway running from Brescia up the eastern shore through the valley to the north.
-Having a car is always a good idea; and trips out to Verona, Milan, Venice are an option.
-But, once you’re here, I’m betting you’ll to want to stay where you are.
+The lake is well connected to roads, can be reached by bus, and has a useful railway running from Brescia up the eastern shore through the valley to the north.
+Having a car is always a good idea; and trips out to Verona, Milan, and Venice are an option.
+But, once you’re here, I’m betting you’ll want to stay where you are.